You are here

 Instrumental students at Crane have opportunity to join the opera orchestra, which performs fully-staged operatic works with the Crane Opera Ensemble.
 The size of the ensemble depends on specific work being performed, which is drawn from Baroque through contemporary operatic and musical theatre repertoire.
-The Opera Ensemble's 2011 production of Amahl & the Night Visitors was the 1st place winner of The American Prize in Operatic Performance and 2nd place in the National Opera Association?s annual Collegiate Production Competition (Division 3).
-In 2014, Crane presented parts of three contemporary operas as part of the first ever Domenic J. Pellicciotti Opera Composition Prize, with all six composers and librettists in residence to work with the students.
+The Opera Ensemble's 2011 production of Amahl & the Night Visitors was the 1st place winner of The American Prize in Operatic Performance and 2nd place in the National Opera Association's annual Collegiate Production Competition (Division 3).
+In 2018, Crane will premiere Mayo, a new opera Tom Cipullo commissioned through the Domenic J. Pellicciotti Opera Composition Prize.
+In 2014, Crane presented scenes from three contemporary operas as part of the first ever Pellicciotti Prize, with all six composers and librettists in residence.

 Opera Orchestra is available by audition during semesters when needed, typically each fall.